Public Safety

 • Avoid floodwater as it may be electrically charged from underground or downed power lines and may obscure dangerous debris.

-• Continue to watch and listen for updates, news, alerts, and instructions from your local government.
+• Watch and listen for updates, news, alerts, and instructions from your local government.

-If a tropical storm or hurricane is projected to impact your community, follow these emergency preparedness communication best practices:
+• If a tropical storm or hurricane is projected to affect your community, follow these four emergency preparedness communication best practices:

 Communicate Early and Often

-For news, updates, alerts, and instructions during a natural disaster, residents will turn first to their local government leaders.
-Keep residents informed from the start of the event all the way through the recovery efforts.
-Share relevant and actionable information such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the recovery efforts.
+Residents will turn first to their local government leaders for news, updates, alerts, and instructions during a natural disaster.
+Keep residents informed from the start of the event through the recovery efforts.
+Share relevant and actionable information, such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the recovery efforts.

 Maintain a Calm Tone in All Communications

-Your residents will feel more confident that their community is being protected and that their safety is maintained if all your communications utilize a calm, confident, and informative tone.
-In addition, make sure all news, updates, and information that you distribute have been verified and validated.
-During an emergency event, when a variety of credible and informal sources are all sharing information rapidly, the distribution of inaccurate information may complicate safety efforts.
+Your residents will feel more confident that their community is protected and that their safety is maintained if all your communications utilize a calm, confident, and informative tone.
+In addition, make sure all news, updates, and information you distribute have been verified and validated.
+During an emergency, when various credible and informal sources share information rapidly, the distribution of inaccurate information may complicate safety efforts.

-Created by FEMA, the Integrated Public Alert and Warning System (IPAWS) leverages national emergency communication channels such as emergency alert systems (EAS), wireless emergency alerts, NOAA weather radios, public TVs, and signage to provide area-specific alerts in times of emergency.
+Created by the Federal Emergency Management Agency (FEMA), the Integrated Public Alert and Warning System (IPAWS) utilizes national emergency communication channels such as emergency alert systems (EAS), wireless emergency alerts, NOAA weather radios, public TVs, and signage to provide area-specific alerts in times of emergency.
 It enables you to reach as many people as possible, including those who have not previously opted into emergency notifications, including visitors and nearby travelers.

-By communicating preparedness and safety information to residents regularly, the number of annual hurricane casualties can be reduced.
-Click herefor ipaws-providing-maximum-citizen-reach-during-an-emergency for more information on how an emergency mass notification system with IPAWS can help you reach as many residents as possible with emergency news and safety instructions.
+By communicating preparedness and safety information to residents regularly, the number of annual hurricane casualties reduces.
+Check out more information on how an emergency mass notification system with IPAWS can help you reach as many residents as possible with emergency news and safety instructions.

 Written by